CreativeTechCamp/CreativeTechCamp.github.io/camps/_posts/2016-01-29-TechStarterCamp.md

     In this camp, kids will get a taste of 3 different tech experiences.
     </p>
     <ul>
-    <li>Learn to Code using Scratch of App Inventor</li>
+    <li>Learn to Code using Scratch or App Inventor</li>
     <li>Make your own game with Minecraft</li>
     <li>Design thinking using electronics</li>
     </ul>

     <p>
     Using programming languages like Scratch and App Inventor, students will make their own games and apps.
-They'll develop a deeper understanding of how coding are used to create mods in Minecraft using the Java programming language.
+They'll develop a deeper understanding of how coding is used to create mods in Minecraft using the Java programming language.
 Students will also get hands-on experience working with electronics (Arduino/Adafruit Gemma) to build a working prototype.
     </p>

     <p>